mahadeesh/Bee-tracking-and-stereomatching-files/README.md

 \# - dataset number, \## - camera number (left or right camera), \### - bee number

+#### Note: Using the developed tracking program, I was able to track bees flying in a bee cloud successfully.
+I have also tested this code by tracking individual bees flying in a curved tunnel.
+Please refer to the tracking results section to see the tracking output.

 ## How to track a bee from any frame number